Things to do in London in 5 days

-The tower is also famous for the legend about the crows, the most famous inhabitants of the tower.
+The Tower is also famous for the legend about the crows, the most famous inhabitants of the Tower.
 That legend states that if the crows disappear from the tower, the tower and the kingdom itself would collapse.
-To prevent that from happening, a worker named Ravenmaster is dedicated solely to caring for these birds and preventing them from escaping.
+To prevent that from happening, a worker named Ravenmaster is dedicated solely to guarding the birds and preventing them from escaping.

 See the best views of the city from The Shard

-The last visit of this day is after crossing the Tower Bridge to City Hall.
+The last visit of the day is after crossing Tower Bridge towards City Hall.
 This is The Shard, a splendid skyscraper with an impressive observation deck inside.

-The third day of the trip can be dedicated to an interesting mix: some well known places, such as Buckingham Palace or Hyde Park, and others less visited but equally interesting.
+The third day of the trip can be dedicated to an interesting mix: some places well known by all, such as Buckingham Palace or Hyde Park, and others less visited but equally interesting.
 Like any great city, London hides some secrets inside and it is always a good idea to go off the beaten track and look for those corners.

 Buckingham Palace and the Changing of the Guard

-After watching the Changing of the Guard ceremony you have to find the subway stop that leads to Camden Town to visit the most famous street market in London.
-You can calculate that it will take you about two hours to see it in its entirety.
+After watching the Changing of the Guard ceremony, find the tube stop that leads to Camden Town to visit the most famous street market in London.
+You can calculate that it will take you about two hours to see it all.